bcdev/zappend/docs/config.md

         Must be one of the following:

           * Type _array_.
-            Chunk sizes in the order of the dimensions.
+            Chunk sizes for each dimension of the variable.
             The items of the array must be one of the following:

               * Type _integer_.
                 Dimension is chunked using given size.

-              * No chunking in this dimension.
+              * Disable chunking in this dimension.
                 Its value is `null`.